All museum photos courtesy of Norbert Miguletz, Frankfurt/M

 Today, the spiritual approach is of the same importance in my life as art and science.
 Even more, it became the underlying threat that weaves through all, is all.
 Ultimately it means to be present in the very moment here now.

-My focal point and matter of heart is the interface between art and consciousness – a holistic art view in the context of institutions, exhibitions, science and teaching.
+My personal matter of heart and focal point is the intersection between art and consciousness – a holistic art view in the context of institutions, exhibitions, science and education.

 Where the unchangeable and the constantly changing river of transformation meet – life is happening.